MartinPankraz/ABAP-Developer-Day/student/quest3.md

 ## Enhance the existing Logic App with an additional call to the OData service

-1. In the "For Each" loop that was created to send the Adaptive Card, click on "Add an Action"
+1. If you Logic App is not yet open, go to the [Azure Portal](https://portal.azure.com/) and search for your Logic Apps, e.g. `Developer<XXX>-OrderItem` and change to the **Logic app designer** view.
+In the "For Each" loop at the end of your flow that was created to send the Adaptive Card, click on "Add an Action"

 <p align="center" width="100%">
 <img alt="AddNewAction" src="../img/student/Quest3/AddNewAction.jpg"  width="600">